regionstockholm/poc_tc2openEHR/TakeCare_extraction/README.md

-# Simple scripts to extract data from TakeCare APIs.
+# Simple scripts to extract data from TakeCare APIs

 ## Description